Chart Color Schemes

 Residential development activity is lower than average in Central Highlands - East according to AreaSearch's national comparison of local real estate markets

 Central Highlands - East has seen approximately eight dwelling approvals annually over the past five financial years, totalling forty homes.
-As of FY26, zero approvals have been recorded.
-On average, 3.1 new residents per year are associated with each home built between FY21 and FY25.
-This indicates a significant demand outpacing supply, which typically influences prices upwards and intensifies competition among buyers.
+No approvals have been recorded so far in FY26.
+On average, 3.1 new residents per year have moved into these newly built homes between FY21 and FY25.
+This demand significantly outpaces supply, putting upward pressure on prices and increasing competition among buyers.

-However, development activity has increased recently.
-The area's established nature is also indicated by its being below the national average for development activity, potentially suggesting planning limitations.
-New developments primarily consist of standalone homes (86.0%) and townhouses or apartments (14.0%), preserving the area's low-density character and appealing to space-seeking buyers.
-The estimated population per dwelling approval is 690 people, reflecting a quiet, low-activity development environment.
-Population forecasts suggest Central Highlands - East will gain 346 residents by 2041.
-Current development levels appear aligned with future requirements, maintaining stable market conditions without significant price pressures.
+New development consists of 86.0% standalone homes and 14.0% townhouses or apartments, preserving the area's low density nature and attracting space-seeking buyers.
+The estimated population per dwelling approval is 690 people, reflecting its quiet, low activity development environment.
+Population forecasts indicate Central Highlands - East will gain 333 residents by 2041.
+Existing development levels seem aligned with future requirements, maintaining stable market conditions without significant price pressures.

 Frequently Asked Questions - Development